jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 # Office Hours

 Because this course is so flexible, it puts a lot of responsibility on you to ensure you are keeping up with the class content.
-My office hours for this class will be during **code club**, so on **Mondays from 2-4 pm in AZ E210**.
+My office hours for this class will be during **Code Club**, so on **Mondays from 2-4 pm in AZ E210**.
 Please come, and don't feel like you need to have dedicated questions.
 You can show up to do your homework, or chip away at your final projects, or solicit any advice.
 This is a casual affair.
+Kira Vasquez-Kapit (she/her) will be organizing Code Club this semester.

 # Prerequisites